-- The admission or counseling office of the two-year college you're thinking of attending
+- The admissions or counseling offices of the 2-year colleges you're thinking of attending

-- Transfer advisers at the admission offices of the four-year colleges you're considering
+- Transfer advisers at the admissions offices of the 4-year colleges you're considering

-- Does the two-year college have a special transfer relationship — often called an articulation agreement — with any four-year colleges?
+- Does the 2-year college have a special transfer relationship─often called an articulation agreement─with any 4-year colleges?

-- Will the credits I earn be accepted at the four-year colleges I'm considering?
+- Will the credits I earn be accepted at the 4-year colleges I'm considering?

-- What grades do I need to earn in my classes to get credit at the four-year colleges?
+- What grades do I need to earn in my classes to get credit at the 4-year schools?

-- What's the minimum GPA I need to maintain to get into the four-year colleges?
+- What's the minimum GPA I need to maintain to get into the 4-year institutions?

-So what happens when you transfer?
+What happens after you apply for a transfer?
 Your four-year college will look at the courses you took and the grades you earned at your two-year college and decide how much credit to give you.
-Each course is worth a certain number of credits, often three, and students need to earn enough credits, usually 120, to graduate.
+Each class is worth a certain number of credits, often three, and students need to earn enough credits, usually 120, to graduate.

 Here are more transfer facts:

-- If enough of your courses transfer, you’ll start at the four-year college as a junior.
+- If enough of your courses transfer, you can start at the 4-year college as a junior.

 - If you don't get credit for some of your courses, you may need to retake them at the 4-year college.
 This scenario often occurs when classes considered core courses at the 2-year college only count as electives at the 4-year university.

-- When you graduate from the four-year college, only that college’s name will appear on your bachelor’s degree.
+- When you graduate from the 4-year college, only that college’s name will appear on your bachelor’s degree.

 You can learn more about transferring to a four-year college, such as information about individual college requirements and application deadlines, by checking out College Search.